Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: INTRODUCTION

 An essential element in developing MLIPs is constructing a good training database that adequately covers the configuration space relevant to the intended simulations.
 Typically, this database is curated by domain knowledge, such as ground-state structures, structures deformed under various elastic strains, ab initio molecular dynamics (AIMD) configurations at different temperatures, and defects such as vacancy, interstitial, crack tip and dislocation core \cite{Si-GAP-2018}.
-Advancements in machine learning have led to the adoption of active learning (AL) \cite{Podryabinkin2017,Zhang2019,Vandermause2020}, a more sophisticated approach that selects new configurations efficiently by assessing uncertainty without the need for density functional theory (DFT) calculations.
-The effectiveness of AL strategies hinges on the ability to calculate similarities among configurations by comparing their (local atomic environments) LAEs.
-MTP with AL, utilizing the D-optimality criterion and the MaxVol algorithm, exemplifies one of the most widely employed MLIPs, which has been used in numerous studies \cite{Novikov2021,Podryabinkin2023}.
-Other AL strategies, such as uncertainty-driven dynamics \cite{Kulichenko2023} and hyperactive learning \cite{npj-2023-AL}, also significantly contribute to efficiently sampling the configuration space.
+Advancements in machine learning have driven the adoption of on-the-fly active learning (OTF-AL) \cite{Podryabinkin2017,Zhang2019,Vandermause2020}, a sophisticated approach that accelerates the development of MLIPs by efficiently selecting new configurations exclusively for necessary DFT calculations.
+The effectiveness of OTF-AL strategies hinges on the ability to calculate similarities among configurations by comparing their local atomic environments (LAEs).
+MTP with OTF-AL, utilizing the D-optimality criterion and the MaxVol algorithm, exemplifies one of the most widely employed MLIPs, which has been used in numerous studies \cite{Novikov2021,Podryabinkin2023}.
+Other active learning strategies, such as uncertainty-driven dynamics \cite{Kulichenko2023} and hyperactive learning \cite{npj-2023-AL}, also significantly contribute to efficiently sampling the configuration space.